This is a collection of freebies, low-cost and money-saving tools of particular interest to missionaries and limited-income workers.

 FREE all-in-one financial tool: Personal Capital is an amazing site for viewing all (or part) of your US accounts in one place.
-Want to find out how much your 403b is really costing you?
-Want to see your net worth and be motivated to increase it?
-Personal Capital is my absolute favorite tool.
-Contact me for a $20 rebate.

 LOW-COST money transfers: Transferwise is a superior cross-border and cross-currency money transfer service.
 No hidden fees, real-time public exchange rate, fast, and inexpensive (easily beating PayPal and banks in my experience).
 Contact me for a FREE first transfer.